On the traversability of wormhole solutions in asymptotically safe gravity: The Pseudospherical case

-In order to properly solve eq. (\ref{b1psw}) for $\tilde{b}_{(1)}$ we must consider the first order expansion of $\omega_{(1)}$ around the throat as $\omega_{(1)}=\omega_T\zeta+\lambda\zeta(u-1)$, where $\lambda=d\omega_{(1)}(u)/du|_{u=1}$.
+\end{widetext} where for question of brevity we omit the expansion for $\omega_{(1)}$ in the left-hand side of the Eq. \eqref{eq-b1} and $\Lambda$ is defined as

 The solution for $\tilde{b}_{(1)}$ and consequently for $\tilde{b}(u)$ are expressed in terms of hypergeometric $_2F_1$ functions and too lengthy to be reported here.

-It is important to highlight here that $\omega_t$, $\omega_T$, $\kappa$ and $\lambda$ are free parameters, hence we need to study how the wormhole's traversability is affected under different configuration of such parameters.
+Hence we need to study how the wormhole's traversability is affected under different configuration of such parameters.
 Also, differently from the analysis performed in \cite{Alencar:2021enh, Nilton:2021pyi}, in this case it is not possible to write the expressions for pressure and energy density in terms of the wormhole parameters without specifying a value for the free parameters, since the shape function $\tilde{b}(u)$ presents an explicit dependence on them.

 As a first case, let us consider the configuration where $\omega_T=\kappa=\lambda=0$ and $\omega_t\neq0$.
 In this case the shape function $\tilde{b}(u)$ recovers the result presented in \cite{Moti:2020whf} and consequently the discussions on the wormhole's traversability follows what is reported in \cite{Moti:2020whf}.
-However such choice imposes severe restrictions on the system, since in this particular case we are working with a constant and ASG independent state parameter $\omega$
+However such choice imposes severe restrictions on the system, since in this particular case we are working with a constant and ASG independent state parameter $\omega$.

 Now, we will investigate the presence of regions with exotic matter.
 For this, we will apply the traversability conditions and see what restrictions these conditions bring to the parameters: \begin{itemize} \item Throat Condition: To guarantee the existence of the throat, we need the following conditions: No event horizon, the condition of a minimum $b(r_{t})=r_{t}$, and the flare-out condition $b'(r_{t})<r_{t}$.